Friday, May 31, 2013

 |Crew of ISS Expedition 35 after landfall.|

-A small price to be paid for sitting in a tin-can far above the moon and cutting a music video which truly makes Hadfield a renowned Starman.
+A small price to be paid for sitting in a tin-can far above the world and cutting a music video which truly makes Hadfield a renowned Starman.

 The summer of 1973 was a hot time in the District of Calamity when it seemed like every day news broke about scandals connected to the White House, which eventually lead to the resignation of President Richard Nixon.